metagol/metagol/README.md

 ## Metarules

-Metagol requires that the user provides a set of second-order metarules, a form of language bias which defines the form of clauses permitted in a hypothesis, similar to mode declarations used in Progol, Aleph, etc. An example metarule is as follows:
+Metagol requires that the user provides a set of higher-order metarules, a form of language bias which defines the form of clauses permitted in a hypothesis.
+An example metarule is as follows:

 ```prolog
 metarule([P,Q,R],([P,A,B]:-[[Q,A,C],[R,C,B]])).
 ```

-In this metarule, known as the chain metarule, the symbols `P`, `Q`, and `R` denote existentially quantified second-order variables, and the symbols `A`, `B`, and `C` denote universally quantified first-order variables.
+In this metarule, known as the chain metarule, the symbols `P`, `Q`, and `R` denote existentially quantified higher-order variables, and the symbols `A`, `B`, and `C` denote universally quantified first-order variables.
 The list of symbols in the first argument denote variables which Metagol will attempt to find substitutions for during the proof of a goal.

 Currently, the metarules are supplied by the user.
 We are working on automatically identifying the necessary metarules, and preliminary work is detailed in the following paper: